Our Sight Loss Advice Service can give you practical and emotional support to help you face the future with confidence.

 You can now ask Alexa to call our Helpline without needing to touch your phone, or pairing it to your device.
 Just say: “Alexa, call RNIB Helpline”.
 Read more about this new service.

-My wife spoke to a Sight Loss Advisor at RNIB and she was fantastic throughout.
+My wife spoke to a Sight Loss Adviser at RNIB and she was fantastic throughout.
 She put a lot of things in process.
 She seemed to understand the right balance of what information I wanted, versus what I didn’t want.

 Guiding a blind or partially sighted person